buildsi/build-abi-containers/README.md

 > We will refactor this so that libabigail is a runner that parses the mpich.yaml (or similar) config file, and then generates templates to run some set of commands, saving output to a structured/organized location.

-This container has many layers in it.. this aids development quite a bit, but makes you download a lot of layers.
+This container has many layers in it.
+This aids development quite a bit, but makes you download a lot of layers.
 It's not all that bad, it just seems that way.
-The advantage for now is when I change or add something, you already have most of the layers and the delta is tiny.
+The advantage, for now, is when I change or add something, you already have most of the layers, and the delta is tiny.
 This is literally the first pass of the original with the newer libabgail added, nothing more!

-> We will use autamus bases instead that can provide the already built software for a specific version, and then add another layer for some testing setup.
+> We will use autamus bases instead to provide the already built software for a specific version, and then add another layer for some testing setup.

 ```bash
 $ docker pull bigtrak/si_mpich:1.1